How Much Are Closing Costs for Sellers?

 As mentioned above, the third-party providers recommended by mortgage lenders won’t always be the best deal.
 It’s often in your best interest to do your research to find alternative vendors and potentially lower your closing costs.

 One of the best ways to reduce your average closing costs is to forgo the traditional sale process altogether.
-With Truehold’s sale-leaseback, the transaction is dramatically simplified—instead of a list of closing costs and an unpredictable range, a 5.5 percent transaction fee is your only expense.
+With Truehold’s sell and stay transaction, the process is dramatically simplified, and of the lengthy list of closing costs and unpredictable ranges.
 Plus, rather than taking months to list a home, negotiate, and close on the sale, you can expect the process to take as little as 30 days.

 Close with Ease.
 Close with Truehold.

 In closing, seller closing costs can range dramatically, but there are ways to anticipate these costs and reduce them.
-And with the simplicity and ease of Truehold’s sale-leaseback, there are even ways to avoid the confusion of closing costs altogether.
+And with the simplicity and ease of Truehold’s sell and stay transaction, there are even ways to avoid the confusion of closing costs altogether.

-Want to learn more about a residential sale-leaseback?
-See how stress-free selling your home can be by connecting with one of our expert advisors today.
+Want to learn more about a sell and stay transaction?
+See how stress-free selling your home can be by connecting with one of our representatives today.

 Sources: